AI Studio Course

 This MIT course teaches students to build autonomous AI agents that plan, coordinate, and execute complex workflows across distributed web systems.
 Students learn agent architectures, inter-agent protocols, web automation frameworks, and methods for decentralized coordination, while mastering AI-native coding and multimodal integration.

-Follow these steps to register for the course
+Follow these steps to register for the course:

-Class Schedule: Thursdays, 10 AM–12 PM, Room E14-633, MIT Media Lab.
+Class Schedule: Thursdays, 10 AM–12 PM, Room E14-633, MIT Media Lab (starting Feb 5)

 Background